-One of the nice things about writing a blog is the responses (positive and negative) that you receive, and also meeting up with old friends.
+One of the nice things about writing a blog is the responses (positive and negative) that you receive, and also meeting up with old friends in virtual space.
 Blogs, not unlike other Internet sites, are a little organic (maybe bacterial) in their spread.
-The often fall flat, going nowhere with no-one reading them, or they can spread like wildfire.
-Advertising your site may help some, but the best way to spread "the word" is via readers letting their friends know, who let their friends know, who let there friends know ... etcetera ad nauseam.
+They often fall flat, going nowhere with no-one reading them, or they can spread like wildfire.
+Advertising your site may help some, but the best way to spread the word is via readers letting their friends know, who let their friends know, who let there friends know ... etcetera ad nauseam.

 The best way to advertise an internet site is via the Internet itself.
-My experience with advertising the existence of internet sites via the printed media has had a poor response -- and it's obvious why.
-People have to remember to look you up when they later get onto their computers -- and if they read their newspaper over morning coffee before morning prayers on shabbat, well forget it.
+My experience with advertising the existence of internet sites via the printed media has had a poor response — and it is obvious why.
+People have to remember to look you up when they later get onto their computers — and if they read their newspaper over morning coffee before morning prayers on shabath, well forget it.
 If the commercial is on the net (paid for or better still, in an email) a simple click will get you there.

-It's really gratifying when old friends find you via your writings, especially those you haven't seen in a while.
-So I was really pleased when I received the following communication the other morning from a mate who doesn't live that far away, but whom I only bump into occasionally.
+It is really gratifying when old friends find you via your writings, especially those you have not seen in a while.
+So I was really pleased when I received the following communication the other morning from a mate who does not live that far away, but whom I only bump into occasionally.

 This is what he wrote (as usual my tuppence halfpenny*'s worth is in [maroon writing] in square brackets):